 When buying a syringe pump, here are some important factors to keep in mind:

-- Compatibility: Ensure that the pump is compatible with the syringes you plan to use.
+Fluid type: Confirm the pump is suitable for the specific liquids or medications you plan to use.

 For comprehensive patient monitoring, infusion pumps are often used alongside imaging tools such as an echocardiogram machine in cardiac care units.